stevengharris/NodeSwiftLogging/README.md

 NodeConsole.log("This is a message from Swift.")
 ```

 This approach is useful from any Swift code that has access to `NodeConsole` by importing `NodeSwiftLogging`.
 So, for example, you can use `NodeConsole.log` in code you put in `#NodeModule(exports:[])`.
-However, most of your Swift library code will be blissfully ignorant of NodeSwiftLogging or the fact that is it being executed from a node server.
+However, it's likely that most of your Swift library code will be blissfully ignorant of NodeSwiftLogging or the fact that is it being executed from a node server.
 In this case, you can use the SwiftLog backend and invoke `Logger`.

-### Show [SwiftLog](https://github.com/apple/swift-log) messages in the node console
+### Log [SwiftLog](https://github.com/apple/swift-log) data in node.js

-Just use the "normal" style of [SwiftLog](https://github.com/apple/swift-log) logging in your Swift code, using the `NodeConsole.logger` instance:
+Just use the "normal" style of [SwiftLog](https://github.com/apple/swift-log) logging in your Swift code, using the `NodeLogger.backend` instance:

 ```
+let logger = NodeLogger.backend
-NodeConsole.logger.info("This is a message from Swift.")
+logger.info("This is a message from Swift.")
 ```

-To have `Logger` messages show up in the node console, you need to have access to the singleton `NodeConsole.logger` that is created when you register the callback to node.js.
-If you have a library that uses SwiftLog. and that library provides an API to set the `Logger` instance, then you can pass `NodeConsole.logger` to it.
-Once you do that, existing calls to that `Logger` instance will all show up in the node.js console, with no modifications to your Swift code.
+To have `Logger` data show up in the node.js, you need to have access to the singleton `NodeLogger.backend` that is created when you instantiate the `NodeLogger` in node.js.
+If you have a library that uses SwiftLog, and that library provides an API to set the `Logger` instance, then you can pass `NodeLogger.backend` to it.
+Once you do that, existing calls to that `Logger` instance will all show up in node.js, with no modifications to your Swift code.

 ## Installation and Set Up